GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/data-processing/ray/README.md

 In the Google Cloud console, go to the [Logs Explorer](https://console.cloud.google.com/logs) page to run your queries.

-- Find when the data preparation job started and finished:
+- Find when the data processing job started and finished:

   ```
   labels."k8s-pod/app"="data-processing"